juxor/afaq/markdown/alinks.md

 Useful collection of Situationist Texts.

-[News From Nowhere, or, An Epoch of /eng-parsed&part=0) \-- by William Morris
+[News From Nowhere, or, An Epoch of parsed&part=0) \-- by William Morris

 Morris' classic account of a communist-anarchist utopia on-line!

-&gt;Study Guide for Ursula LeGuin: The Dispossessed (1974)
+Guide for Ursula LeGuin: The Dispossessed (1974)

 LeGuin's The Dispossessed is a recent science fiction account of a
 communist-anarchist utopia.
 This study aid provides a good introduction to